TanStack/virtual/docs/api/virtualizer.md

 getItemKey?: (index: number) => Key
 ```

 This function is passed the index of each item and should return a unique key for that item.
 The default functionality of this function is to return the index of the item, but you should override this when possible to return a unique identifier for each item across the entire set.
+This function should be memoized to prevent unnecessary re-renders.

 ### `rangeExtractor`